WakiMak/trentent.github.io-forked/_posts/2015-09-21-troubleshooting-citrix-desktop-service-the-citrix-desktop-service-is-starting-and-then-nothing.md

 Hurray! Â It continues and operates without issue.

-Be sure to re-disabled the logging on the BrokerAgent.config file and restart the service because I&#8217;ve found this BA_1.log can get to become a huge file.
+Be sure to re-disabled the logging on the BrokerAgent.config file and restart the service because I've found this BA_1.log can get to become a huge file.

 Running XDPing this time results in [OK] across where the errors once were.